 Suggested Itinerary For 3 weeks

-• Day 2 – 1 night at or near Quiver Tree Forest stopover on way to Fish River Canyon
+- Day 1 – 1 night in Windhoek or near Quiver Tree Forest – stopover on way to Fish River Canyon

-• Day 4 – 1 night in Luderitzmorning of day 5 go to Kolmonskop abandoned mining town for sunriseleave by 10:00 am to make it to Sesriem before dark
+- Day 3 – 1 night in Luderitz – morning of day 5 go to Kolmonskop abandoned mining town for sunrise – leave by 10:00 am to make it to Sesriem before dark

-• Day 7 & 8 – 2 nights in Swakopmundoptional side trip to Cape Cross Seal Colony & Zeila Shipwreck – 3 hour round trip
+- Day 6 & 7 – 2 nights in Swakopmund – optional side trip to Cape Cross Seal Colony & Zeila Shipwreck – 3 hour round trip

-• Day 10, 11, 12 & 134 nights in Etosha National Park1 night at Olifantrus (camping)/Dolomite (not camping), 2 nights at Okaukuejo and 1 night Namutoni or a camp or lodge just outside that area of the park like Onguma
+- Day 9, 10, 11, & 12 – 4 nights in Etosha National Park – 1 night at Olifantrus (camping)/Dolomite (not camping), 2 nights at Okaukuejo and 1 night Namutoni or a camp or lodge just outside that area of the park like Onguma

-• Day 14 – 1 night near Rundustopover on way to the Caprivi Strip – stop at Hoba Meteorite on the way
+- Day 13 – 1 night near Rundu – stopover on way to the Caprivi Strip – stop at Hoba Meteorite on the way

-• Day 15, 16 & 17 – 3 nights near the Kongolo area of Caprivi Stripvisit Kwando Core Area of the Bwabwata National Park, Mudumu National Park & Nkasa Rupara National Park
+- Day 14, 15 & 16 – 3 nights near the Kongolo area of Caprivi Strip – visit Kwando Core Area of the Bwabwata National Park, Mudumu National Park & Nkasa Rupara National Park

-• Day 18 – 1 night near Popa Fallsvisit Mahango Core Area of Bwabwata National Park
+- Day 17 – 1 night near Popa Falls – visit Mahango Core Area of Bwabwata National Park

-• Day 22 – drive back to Windhoek – driving time from Waterberg to Windhoek is around 3 hours so if you have a late flight booked you will have time to drive back and fly on the same day.
-Our flight was at 5:00 pm so we left early and it was plenty of time.
-If you can only book an earlier flight out of Namibia book 1 night in Waterberg and 1 in Windhoek before you fly.
+- Day 22 – drive back to Windhoek – driving time from Okonjima to Windhoek is around 3 hours so if you have a late flight booked you will have time to drive back and fly on the same day.
+If you can only book an earlier flight out of Namibia, you may need to have an extra night in Windhoek.

 With 3 weeks you have more time to play with.
-You could swap around how many nights you want to spend at some of the places depending on personal interest.
+You could swap around how many nights you want to spend at some of the places depending on personal interest and how much driving you want to do.

 We have included going to the Caprivi Strip (now officially called Zambezi Region) as we loved visiting this area of Namibia and highly recommend it.
 It is a lot of extra driving though and does mean driving back on yourself for a few hundred kilometres as there is only one road that goes there.